A Guide To The Best Tennis Racquets

 This is the best intermediate racquet for players who like to hit deep groundstrokes and control the point from the baseline.

-The players found easy access to spin and depth from the new Radical MP on nearly every shot.
-However, they had some issues with the stiffer feel, the lack of precision compared to some competing racquets and the occasional unstable response.
+The players found easy access to spin and depth from the new Radical MP on nearly every shot but issues with the stiffer feel, the lack of precision compared to some competing racquets and the occasional unstable response have surfaced in different user reviews.

 This tennis racquet is not a great racquet for doubles players who like to come to the net because it lacks some stability.
 But for most skill levels it’s a great pick.